A. S. M. Abdur Rab

-A. S. M. Abdur Rab (born 1945) is a Bangladeshi politician.
+A. S. M. Abdur Rab (born 2 January 1945) is a Bangladeshi politician.
 He is the founder secretary general of the Jatiya Samajtantrik Dal.
-In 1985, Abdur Rab and his followers left the party and formed a new party Jatiya Samajtantrik Dal-JSD, known as JSD (Rab).
-He served as the Jatiya Sangsad Member from Lakshmipur-4 and the Minister of Shipping and later the Minister of Fisheries and Livestock during 1996-2001 of the first Sheikh Hasina Cabinet.
+In 1985, Abdur Rab and his followers left the party and formed a new party, Jatiya Samajtantrik Dal-JSD, known as JSD (Rab).
+He served as the Jatiya Sangsad member from Lakshmipur-4 and the minister of shipping and later the minister of fisheries and livestock during 1996-2001 of the first Hasina ministry.

 Early life

-Abdur Rab was born in 1945.
+Abdur Rab was born on 2 January 1945.
 He was general secretary of the student political organization East Pakistan Chhatra League from 1969 to 1970.
-He was the leader of the 1969 mass uprising in East Pakistan.
-He was the first person to hoist the Flag of Bangladesh on 2 March 1971 as the vice president of Dhaka University Central Students' Union.
+He was the leader of the 1969 East Pakistan mass uprising.
+He was the first person to hoist the flag of Bangladesh on 2 March 1971 as the vice president of Dhaka University Central Students' Union.

 Career

 He is one of the organizers of the liberation struggle of Bangladesh.
-Under the leadership of Chhatra League leader Noor Alam Siddiqui, Abdul Kuddus, A S M Abdur Rab and Shajahan Siraj, the flag of independent Bangladesh was hoisted in Dhaka University on 2 March 1971.
-A flag of independent Bangladesh was first inaugurated by ASM Abdur Rab.
+Under the leadership of Chhatra League leaders Noor Alam Siddiqui, Abdul Kuddus, A S M Abdur Rab and Shajahan Siraj, the flag of independent Bangladesh was hoisted at Dhaka University on 2 March 1971.
+A flag of independent Bangladesh was first inaugurated by A.S.M.
+Abdur Rab.
 In the historic Bot-tala of Dhaka University, A S M Abdur Rab handed over the flag of Bangladesh to Sheikh Mujibur Rahman.
-After the independence of Bangladesh, Rab formed the left-wing Jatiya Samajtantrik Dal (National Socialist Party).
-He along with Serajul Alam Khan and Shajahan Siraj, took a stand against the government led by Sheikh Mujibur Rahman.
-He led the rally on 17 March 1974 towards the residence of the Home Minister at Ramna amid Jatiya Rakkhi Bahini led firing upon the crowd.
+After the independence of Bangladesh, Rab formed the left-wing Jatiya Samajtantrik Dal.
+He, along with Serajul Alam Khan and Shajahan Siraj, took a stand against the government led by Sheikh Mujibur Rahman.
+He led the rally on 17 March 1974 towards the residence of Home Minister Muhammad Mansur Ali at Ramna amid Jatiya Rakkhi Bahini led firing upon the crowd.
 Abdur Rab is a survivor of the 1974 Ramna massacre.
-President Abu Sadat Mohammad Sayem released M. A. Jalil and Abdur Rab after taking power because of the involvement of Jatiya Samajtantrik Dal in the coup d'état in November 1975.
+President Abu Sadat Mohammad Sayem released M. A. Jalil and Abdur Rab after taking power because of the involvement of the Jatiya Samajtantrik Dal in the Sipahi–Janata Revolution.

-Abdur Rab became the leader of the opposition in 1988 and also served as a minister of Sheikh Hasina's cabinet from 1996 to 2001 as the Minister of Shipping and later the Minister of Fisheries and Livestock.
+Abdur Rab became the leader of the opposition in 1988 and also served as a minister of Sheikh Hasina's cabinet from 1996 to 2001 as the minister of shipping and later the minister of fisheries and livestock.